Rishitha-0609/Web-Development-Internship-Task-3/README.md

 2. POST /books (Add a new book)
 Method: POST

 URL: http://localhost:3000/books

 Action:

 Go to the "Body" tab.

 Select "raw" and choose "JSON" from the dropdown.

 Enter the following JSON in the text area:
-Generated json

 {
     "title": "Brave New World",
     "author": "Aldous Huxley"
 }
-Use code with caution.
-Json

 Click "Send".
 Result: You will get the new book object back with id: 4 and a status of 201 Created.
 Run the GET request again to see it in the list.

-3. PUT /books/:id (Update a book)
+4. PUT /books/:id (Update a book)

 Method: PUT

 URL: http://localhost:3000/books/2 (We are updating the book with ID 2)

 Action:

 Go to the "Body" tab.

 Select "raw" and "JSON".

 Enter the following JSON to update the book's title:
-Generated json

 {
     "title": "To Kill a Mockingbird - Revised", "author": "Harper Lee"
 }
-Use code with caution.
-Json

 Click "Send".
 Result: You will get the updated book object back.
 Run the GET request again to verify the change.

-4. DELETE /books/:id (Remove a book)
+6. DELETE /books/:id (Remove a book)

 Method: DELETE

 URL: http://localhost:3000/books/1 (We are deleting the book with ID 1)

 Action: Click "Send".

 NOTE: In background the server should be run the only the requests will work (Output will be shown in postman not in web Browser